 - Undertaken by experienced practitioners in a particular sector or discipline.

-All PGR students are supported by their own team of supervisors (lead by a Director of Studies) who will have extensive expertise in your area of interest and be able to provide guidance throughout your degree.
+All PGR students are supported by their own team of supervisors (led by a Director of Studies) who will have extensive expertise in your area of interest and be able to provide guidance throughout your degree.
 Therefore, before you apply for a research degree it is important that you decide on a subject area and identify a supervisor.
 You can explore our areas of expertise and potential supervisors using a keyword search on our research portal.

 Kate’s PhD assesses the experiences and attitudes of women with learning disability, family carers, and paid care workers, towards the national cervical and breast cancer screening programmes.